To enjoy the full Mail & Guardian online experience: please upgrade your browser

-The Land Bank is trying to recoup an R82m loan from government officials and property mogul Roux Shabangu for a bungled development in the North West.
+The Land Bank is trying to recoup an R82-million loan from government officials and property mogul Roux Shabangu for a bungled property development.

 The state-owned Land Bank has brought a claim against several ANC heavyweights, high-ranking government officials and property mogul Roux Shabangu, the Sunday Independent reported.